snphillips/nycha-outage-scraper/README.md

 `cd nycha-outages-scraper2`

-- To build the virtual environment run:
+- To build the virtual environment, in your terminal run:

 `python3 -m venv nycha-outages-scraper2`